Shaktal/any_iterator/any_iterator.md

 This proposal is a pure library extension.
 It requires addition of a new standard library header `<any_iterator>`, no modifications to other headers are required.

 ### Interaction with Ranges
 It is worth noting at this point that both Boost.Range and ranges v3 have an `any_range` class, which acts as a type-erased range adapter.
-It is likely that such a class would be added to the ISO C++ standard at a later date, in this event, having a pre-existing `any_iterator` would ease the burden of implementation on standard library vendors and ease burden of specification on LEWG.
+It is likely that such a class would be added to the ISO C++ standard at a later date, in this event, having a pre-existing `any_iterator` would ease the burden of implementation on standard library vendors and ease the burden of specification on LEWG.

 It is also notable that the Ranges specification describes ranges in terms of iterators and _sentinels_.
 Within the range v3 library there is an `any_sentinel` class, which is used to mark the end of a type-erased range.
 However, implementing this is impossible without storage of a type-erased range.